TimPerry/svg-icon-themer/README.md

 ```
 ./run <svg_icon_name> <fill_color>
 ```
-The asset must be placed in the same directly. and the fill colour should be wrapped in a string. e.g.:
+The svg icon name is a path to the svg file (can be absolute or relative) and the fill colour should be wrapped in a string. e.g.:

 ```
-./run someicon.svg "#000"
+./run ../someicon.svg "#000"
 ```